MohmedAref31/Engzha/anjezha.md

    4- *framworks or infrastrucure layer*: it is responsible to communicate with thirdy party services such as connnect with databsse , paymob service , notification service

+## seccond section work with how handle depencies injection automatic